 Only fields considered attributes can be mapped as attributes - e.g. only the data in the attribute statement sent by SAML or the API connectors.

-If you are mapping to a releasable attribute that would be scoped in a federation context, then OpenAthens will add the scope.
-This could lead to a value such as
+If you are mapping to a releasable attribute that would be scoped in a federation context (e.g. eduPersonPrincipalName), then OpenAthens will add the scope.
+This will lead to a value such as

-firstname.lastname@example.org@organisation.org if you send values that include a scope.
+email@example.com@organisation.org if you send values that already include a scope.